StatCYK/StatCYK.github.io/_pages/cv.md

 -**Education**

-* Ph.D in Statistics, the University of Georgia, USA, 2020
+* Ph.D in Statistics, University of Georgia, USA, 2020
 * B.S. in Mathematics and Applied Mathematics, Tsinghua University, China, 2015